mrousavy/react-native-blurhash/README.md

 ## Performance

 The performance of the decoders is really fast, which means you should be able to use them in collections quite easily.
-Make sure to expect a small delay though, since it is still a complex decoding algorithm.
 By increasing the `decodeWidth` and `decodeHeight` props, the performance decreases.
-If you don't care much about the render resolution, use lower `decodeWidth` and `decodeHeight` values (`32` pixels wide is plenty!), and increase `style.width` and `style.height` values (or upscale it any other way like `flex`, `scale`, ...).
+I'd recommend values of `16` for large lists, and `32` otherwise.
+Play around with the values but keep in mind that you probably won't see a difference when increasing it to anything above `32`.

 With both `decodeWidth` and `decodeHeight` set to `16` the image decoding takes about `2` milliseconds on iOS.
 For comparison, setting both `decodeWidth` and `decodeHeight` to `400` increases the decoding time to around `1.186` milliseconds.

 At the moment, the Android decoder is faster than the iOS decoder, I'm not quite sure why.

 ## Resources
 * [this medium article.](https://teabreak.e-spres-oh.com/swift-in-react-native-the-ultimate-guide-part-2-ui-components-907767123d9e) jesus christ amen thanks for that